 Recipe Tips & FAQs

-You can prepare the sofrito for seafood paella in advance, but I don’t recommend preparing the entire paella.
+Make Ahead: You can prepare the sofrito for seafood paella in advance, but I don't recommend preparing the entire paella.
 If not eaten immediately, it is easy for the rice to become overcooked and soft.
 Paella is best enjoyed immediately after making.

-You can store any leftover paella in the fridge in an airtight container for 1-2 days.
+Leftovers: Store any leftover paella in the fridge in an airtight container for 1-2 days.

 More Spanish Rice & Paella Recipes